bensuffolk/dca/README.md

 `transfer-max-fee' Must be specified if trasfer-to is wallet.
 If the estimated transfer fee if greater than this amount, the trasnfer will not happen.

+`min-transfer-balance` Optional.
+The transfer will only happen if there are at least this number of coins in your balance.

-In the above example file you can see it will purached 2 ALGO and transfer them to a wallet, and £2.50 worth of XTZ and trasnfer it to a coinbase wallet.
+In the above example file you can see it will purchase 2 ALGO and transfer them to a wallet, and £2.50 worth of XTZ and if there are 2 or more trasnfer them to a coinbase wallet.

 ## Usage